awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-how-it-works-tutorial.md

 ### Delete the S3 Bucket<a name="lambda-edge-how-it-works-tutorial-delete-bucket"></a>

-Before you delete your S3 bucket, make sure that logging is disabled for the bucket\.
+Before you delete your Amazon S3 bucket, make sure that logging is disabled for the bucket\.
 Otherwise, AWS continues to write logs to your bucket as you delete it\.<a name="lambda-edge-how-it-works-tutorial-delete-bucket-proc"></a>

 **To disable logging for a bucket**